 - Break them in half and cook them according to package instructions.
 Drain and cut them into smaller strips.
 Transfer to the soup.
 You can also add them directly to serving bowls, if you plan on having leftovers it’s better to boil fresh noodles for serving, especially if you plan on freezing the soup.

 - Remove the bay leaf and garnish each serving bowl with Parmesan, Mozzarella, Ricotta, and parsley.
 Serve and enjoy!
-(This recipe is perfect with cheesy garlic bread!)
+(This recipe is perfect with Garlic Bread with Cheese!)

 This can be served with various types of pasta, I usually make about 6 ounces (just under ½ lb.).
 Bowtie pasta is a great choice!